nxPublic/GeforceNowQueueDisplay/README.md

 ## Requirements
 * .net Framework 2.0 (Basically Windows XP SP2 or better)
 * If you want the unqiue font inside the Programm install: https://www.dafont.com/isl-jupiter.font

+## Support me and this Repository
+You are ofcourse welcome to fork, do modifications or make pull requests of your own.
+However if you feel like supporting me you can do so with buying me a coffee here : http://paypal.me/GrimDawn.
+Thanks for considering it!